leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

     Click on _Apply_.

     An identifying name for each partition will be useful on the next steps.
-Don't mind the ExFAT partitions for now, they are serving as placeholders.
+Don't mind the `ExFAT` partitions for now, they are serving as placeholders.

-# Installation order
+# Installing the OSes

 ## 1. macOS